 n/a.
-Class participants will communicate and discuss course related issues via WeChat group.
+Class participants will communicate and discuss course related issues via WeChat groups.
+Course materials will be upload onto PHBS CMS.

 1. Course Description

 1.1 Context

 Course overview:

 This course encourages students to better understand, explain, and improve human behavior in organizations.
 Particularly, students will understand how some factors, such as individual characteristics, group processes and organizational structure, would influence work and organizational performance.